- Theoretical virtues

 Theoretical Virtues (back to top)

 A theoretical virtue is a desirable theory-property.
 Theoretical virtues are important in the topic of theory-choice (on the basis of what criteria adopt / should adopt scientists their theories?) and in the realism debate (on the basis of which criteria do we have good reasons for believing that the theory in question captures the reality behind the phenomena).
-I have carried out one historical case study in detail (of the discovery of weak neutral currents and a precursor of the standard model in fundamental particle physics), in which I argue that the virtues of the theory in question were crucial for its acceptance, particularly in the face of conflicting evidence (see also theory-ladenness).
-See here.
-I have also written a book on the topic of theoretical virtues.
+I have written a book on this topic.

 The realism debate (back to top)